monk-io/docs/docs/gui/project-setup.md

 ---

 import Figure from "@site/src/components/figure";
+import CustomLink from '@site/src/components/customLink';

 :::note Prerequisites

 In order to build a project you will need to have your credentials ready for one or more of the following cloud providers:
 AWS, Digital Ocean, and/or GCP.
 :::

+<CustomLink to="/gui/obtain-cloud-credentials">Learn how to obtain cloud credentials for your cloud provider(s)</CustomLink>

 After successful sign up, you will see the list of your projects.
 This list is initially empty as there are no projects in your account yet.
 To create a new project click **Create project** button in the top right corner.